benridley/hiera_tss/README.md

   "Password" : example_password
 }
 ```
-However, **the returned hash will be wrapped by Puppet's 'Sensitive' type** which is intended to prevent it showing up in logs.
+However, **the returned hash will be wrapped by Puppet's 'Sensitive' type** which is intended to prevent it showing up in logs or Puppet lookup commands.
 To use the values, you must unwrap the hash first.

 ``` Puppet
   $my_username = $hiera_value.unwrap['Username']